-The Sharing attribute defines four categories of objects:
+The Sharing attribute defines five categories of objects:

-- Standard ones, whose both fields and methods are under the firewall policy, - Shareable interface Objects (SIO), which provide a secure mechanism for inter-applet communication, - JCRE entry points (Temporary or Permanent), who have freely accessible methods but protected fields,

-• Global arrays, having both unprotected fields (including components; refer to JavaCardClass discussion above) and methods.
+- Standard ones, whose both fields and methods are under the firewall policy, - Shareable interface Objects (SIO), which provide a secure mechanism for inter-applet communication, - JCRE entry points (Temporary or Permanent), who have freely accessible methods but protected fields, - Global arrays, having both unprotected fields (including components; refer to JavaCardClass discussion above) and methods. - Array Views, having fields/elements access controlled by access control attributes, ATTR_READABLE_VIEW and ATTR_WRITABLE_VIEW and methods.

 When a new object is created, it is associated with the Currently Active Context.
-But the object is owned by the applet instance within the Currently Active Context when the object is instantiated ([JCRE222], §6.1.3).
-An object is owned by an applet instance, by the JCRE or by the package library where it has been defined (these latter objects can only be arrays that initialize static fields of packages).
+But the object is owned by the applet instance within the Currently Active Context when the object is instantiated ([JCRE3], §6.1.3).
+An object is owned by an applet instance, by the JCRE or by the CAP file library where it has been defined (these latter objects can only be arrays that initialize static fields of CAP file).

-([JCRE222], Glossary) Selected Applet Context.
+([JCRE3], Glossary) Selected Applet Context.
 The Java Card RE keeps track of the currently selected Java Card applet.
 Upon receiving a SELECT command with this applet's AID, the Java Card RE makes this applet the Selected Applet Context.
 The Java Card RE sends all APDU commands to the Selected Applet Context.

-While the expression "Selected Applet Context" refers to a specific installed applet, the relevant aspect to the policy is the context (package AID) of the selected applet.
-In this policy, the "Selected Applet Context" is the AID of the selected package.
+While the expression "Selected Applet Context" refers to a specific installed applet, the relevant aspect to the policy is the context (CAP file AID) of the selected applet.
+In this policy, the "Selected Applet Context" is the AID of the selected CAP file.

-([JCRE222], §6.1.2.1) At any point in time, there is only one active context within the Java Card VM (this is called the Currently Active Context).
+([JCRE3], §6.1.2.1) At any point in time, there is only one active context within the Java Card VM (this is called the Currently Active Context).

-The invocation of static methods (or access to a static field) is not considered by this policy, as there are no firewall rules.
-They have no effect on the active context as well and the "acting package" is not the one to which the static method belongs to in this case.
+It should be noticed that the invocation of static methods (or access to a static field) is not considered by this policy, as there are no firewall rules.
+They have no effect on the active context as well and the "acting CAP file" is not the one to which the static method belongs to in this case.

-The Java Card platform, version 2.2.x introduces the possibility for an applet instance to be selected on multiple logical channels at the same time, or accepting other applets belonging to the same package being selected simultaneously.
+The Java Card platform, version 2.2.x introduces the possibility for an applet instance to be selected on multiple logical channels at the same time, or accepting other applets belonging to the same CAP file being selected simultaneously.
 These applets are referred to as multiselectable applets.
-Applets that belong to a same package are either all multiselectable or not ([JCVM222], §2.2.5).
-Therefore, the selection mode can be regarded as an attribute of packages.
-No selection mode is defined for a library package.
+Applets that belong to a same CAP file are either all multiselectable or not ([JCVM3], §2.2.5).
+Therefore, the selection mode can be regarded as an attribute of CAP file.
+No selection mode is defined for a library CAP file.

 An applet instance will be considered an active applet instance if it is currently selected in at least one logical channel.
 An applet instance is the currently selected applet instance only if it is processing the current command.
-There can only be one currently selected applet instance at a given time. ([JCRE222], §4).
+There can only be one currently selected applet instance at a given time. ([JCRE3], §4).